 In connection with the Offering, the Underwriters and their affiliates may engage in transactions that stabilize, maintain or otherwise affect the market price of the Shares.
 Such transactions may include stabilization transactions effected in accordance with Rule 104 of Regulation M, pursuant to which such persons may bid for or purchase Shares for the purpose of stabilizing their market price.
-The Underwriters also may create a short position for their accounts by selling more shares of Common Stock in connection with the Offering than they are committed to purchase from the Company, and in such case may purchase shares of Common Stock in the open market following completion of the Offering to cover all or a portion of such short position.
-In addition, the Representatives, on behalf of the Underwriters, may impose "penalty bids" under contractual arrangements with the Underwriters whereby they may reclaim from a under dealer participating in the Offering, for the account of the Underwriters, the selling concession with respect to Shares that are distributed in the Offering but subsequently purchased for the account of the Underwriters in the open market.
+The Underwriters also may create a short position for their accounts by selling more shares of Common Stock in connection with the Offering than they are committed to purchase from the Company and the Selling Stockholders, and in such case may purchase shares of Common Stock in the open market following completion of the Offering to cover all or a portion of such short position.
+In addition, the Representative, on behalf of the Underwriters, may impose "penalty bids" under contractual arrangements with the Underwriters whereby it may reclaim from a dealer participating in the Offering, for the account of the Underwriters, the selling concession with respect to Shares that are distributed in the Offering but subsequently purchased for the account of the Underwriters in the open market.
 Any of the transactions described in this paragraph may result in the maintenance of the price of the Shares at a level above that which might otherwise prevail in the open market.
 None of the transactions described in this paragraph is required, and, if such transactions are undertaken, they may be discontinued at any time.

-The Company has agreed to pay to TriCapital Corporation, a member of the National Association of Securities Dealers, Inc. ("TriCapital"), in exchange for certain financial advisory services in connection with the Offering, a fee of \$250,000 upon consummation of the Offering as well as a cash bonus equal to a percentage of the amount by which the valuation of the Company for purposes of the Offering exceeds \$150 million.
-To the date of this Prospectus, the Company has paid TriCapital an aggregate of $\$ , which will be offset against the amounts payable by the Company upon consummation of the Offering.
+The Company has agreed to pay to TriCapital Corporation, a member of the National Association of Securities Dealers, Inc. ("TriCapital"), in exchange for certain financial advisory services provided to the Company in connection with the Offering, a fee of \$250,000 upon the consummation of the Offering as well as a cash bonus equal to a percentage of the amount by which the valuation of the Company for purposes of the Offering exceeds \$150 million.
+TriCapital will receive a total fee of approximately \$550,000 if the Offering is consummated at an initial public offering price of \$14.00 per Share (the midpoint of the range set forth on the cover page of this Prospectus).
+To the date of this Prospectus, the Company has paid TriCapital an aggregate of \$72,000, which will be offset against the amounts payable by the Company upon the consummation of the Offering.
 The Company also has agreed to reimburse TriCapital for all its out-of-pocket expenses incurred in connection with its performance of such services.